PedestrianDynamics/jupedsim/_posts/2016-11-02-direction.md

     Thus the floor fields are smaller but cannot steer to targets in a different room.

     The router __must__ provide intermediate targets for every agent, the target being in the same room.

+    The projection of the room onto the x,y-plane must be non-overlapping!

   * 9: This strategy uses a floor field collection for each __sub__room. (__broken__)

     Thus the floor fields are again smaller but cannot steer to targets in a different __sub__room.

     The router __must__ provide intermediate targets for every agent, that target being in the same __sub__room.

+    The projection of the room onto the x,y-plane must be non-overlapping!

 ---
 Most of the aforementioned strategies were discussed in [Chraibi2011][#Chraibi2011].